MicrosoftDocs/VBA-Docs/api/Excel.tableobject.workbookconnection.md

 ---

-# TableObject.WorkbookConnection Property (Excel)
+# TableObject.WorkbookConnection property (Excel)

 Returns the [WorkbookConnection Object (Excel)](Excel.WorkbookConnection.md) used by the **TableObject** for connecting to the model.
-The[WorkbookConnection.ModelConnection Property (Excel)](Excel.workbookconnection.modelconnection.md) property on the **WorkbookConnection** object can then be used to get to and edit DAX etc. Read-only
+The[WorkbookConnection.ModelConnection property (Excel)](Excel.workbookconnection.modelconnection.md) property on the **WorkbookConnection** object can then be used to get to and edit DAX etc. Read-only

 ## Syntax